-May 4 is a big date on my personal calendar.
+May 4, a big date on my personal calendar

 On this date in 1970 I was fifteen.
 That afternoon, around 4:30, I was standing on a sidewalk in downtown Cleveland, waiting for my sister Pamela to get off her job at Halle Bros., a local department store.
 Nearby, a delivery van pulled up, with the name of the evening paper, Cleveland Press, emblazoned across its side.
 The back door of the van rolled up and a worker began tossing bundles of that afternoon’s edition off the truck.
 It was a real “Front Page” moment, as in old movies when a swirl of numbered calendar pages and newspaper print resolves in to a splashy headline of bold, readable type and a brash reporter rushes off to get the rest of the story.
 Only this time, it was not a funny, Capraesque moment.
 In weirdly unfolding slow-motion I watched a particular bundle roll toward me until it landed above the fold, headline up.
 Like seeing a license plate in front of one’s eyes during a car accident—and remembering the combo of digits and letters forever—I read the inches-high black type: Four Students Shot Dead On Kent Campus.
 For several days prior, I had been following the antiwar demonstrations at Kent State, about thirty miles from Cleveland, and I knew that Ohio Governor James Rhodes had deployed armed troops to the campus.
 Pam soon joined me on the sidewalk and I told her the disturbing news.
 We shared our shock and dismay and probably dropped whatever we had been planning to do, though I have no memory after telling her about the newspaper headline.
 I recall that little more than a week later I heard on local radio Crosby, Stills, Nash & Young’s recording of “Ohio.”
 It was as if Neil had written a musical version of an instant book, as is still done in the book world after a terrible catastrophe.
 In fact, in Neil’s recent memoir Heavy Peace he recalls quickly writing the song and the alacrity with which they recorded it, pushing the acetate copies of the song out to radio stations, before the vinyl 45s had even been pressed.
 Here’s a youtube version of the song with many photos taken that week on the Kent State campus.
 Thanks to Hard Rain Productions for assembling the photo montage with the song.